replane-dev/replane/README.md

 # Replane

-Dynamic configuration manager for your apps and services.
+Dynamic configuration for apps and services.
 Self‑hosted.

 </div>